meryemsevvalar/Basic-Fetch-API/README.md

-Fetching JSON files with fake API
+Fetching JSON files with fake API in ReactJS